-I had missed the original cast perform in NYC because of family obligations, but quite frankly, I really had no desire to see Hamilton: An American Musical on the left coast.
+Sadly, I had missed the original cast perform in NYC because of family obligations, but quite frankly, I really had no desire to see Hamilton: An American Musical on the left coast.
 This iconic play needed to be enjoyed on The Great White Way the way it was meant to be intended.
-Not to mention, I know Lin-Manuel was great, but every single person I spoke to who had the opportunity to see Hamilton multiple times, overwhelmingly agreed that the role was written for Lin-Manuel’s successor, Javier Muñoz.
+Not to mention, I know Lin-Manuel was great, but every single person I spoke to who had the opportunity to see Hamilton multiple times, overwhelmingly agreed that the role was written and made for Lin-Manuel’s successor, Javier Muñoz.

 Wait for it…

 Then it happened.
 Last March, I was sitting at my laptop when I received an email notification from Ticketmaster out of the blue.
 It notified me that a new block of Hamilton tickets just went on sale.
 Quite frankly, I just peeked out of curiosity since I already had tickets, but the dates were over Coco’s b’day and MLK weekend.
 Never in 100 years would I expect what happened next.
 Ticketmaster, the company I have battled with during on-sales for longer than I care to remember, assigned me two orchestra dead center seats, tickets row B for face value.

 Huh?
 Is this some kind of joke?
 With 9 minutes left in the cart, I promptly dialed my Broadway go-to friend, Gabrielle, because let’s face it, these tickets are astronomical.
 I wanted to make this 11th birthday the most special Kiddo could imagine, but would this amount of money for a ticket really be worth it?
 What was I doing?
 This is nuts!
 Oh, and Hubs doesn’t really understand the whole Hamilton rage so I had to figure out how to gently break the news to him as well.